-The course is assessed through two components, Coursework and The Controlled Test, each of which is worth 50% of the total marks awarded.
+The course is assessed through two components: a Coursework Portfolio and External Assignment which takes place in Term Two of Y11.
+Each of which is worth 50% of the total marks awarded.

 Coursework

 Students will learn to work thematically and conceptually using a wide variety of materials and technical skills.